shiwaforce/poco/README.rst

     **poco down <project> [plan]**

-stops docker containers belonging the given project with selected plan
+stops docker or kubernetes containers belonging the given project with selected plan

     **poco build <project> [plan]**

-builds docker images for the selected project with the specified plan
+builds docker images for the selected project with the specified plan (not works with Kubernetes)

     **poco ps <project> [plan]**

-lists the state of docker images in selected project
+lists the state of docker images or kubernetes in selected project

     **poco plan ls <project>**